remioluwatomi/devops_with_docker_express_app/README.md

 ## express app

-This project demonstrates how to containerize a simple Express.js app, set up automatic Docker builds with GitHub Actions, and use Watchtower to auto-deploy updates.
+This project containerize an Express.js app, set up automatic Docker builds with GitHub Actions, and use Watchtower to auto-deploy updates.

 ---